gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## Execution Plan

+1. Implement Teleport APIs for new scheduling system (without groups and backpressure)
-1. Implement new auto-updater in Go.
+2. Implement new auto-updater in Go.
+3. Implement changes to Kubernetes auto-updater.
-2. Test extensively on all supported Linux distributions.
+4. Test extensively on all supported Linux distributions.
-3. Prep documentation changes.
+5. Prep documentation changes.
-4. Release new updater via teleport-ent-updater package.
+6. Release new updater via teleport-ent-updater package.
-5. Release documentation changes.
+7. Release documentation changes.
-6. Communicate to select Cloud customers that they must update their updater, starting with lower ARR customers.
+8. Communicate to select Cloud customers that they must update their updater, starting with lower ARR customers.
-7. Communicate to all Cloud customers that they must update their updater.
+9. Communicate to all Cloud customers that they must update their updater.
+10. Deprecate old auto-updater endpoints.
+11. Add groups and backpressure features.